TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 **Key Learning:** Always clean up singleton state between runs and monitor execution health during long experiments to catch degradation early.

+**Technical Fix: Thread-Safe Cleanup**
+The original race condition occurred because 32 parallel threads could simultaneously trigger cleanup at milestones (100, 200 attempts), causing multiple Docker containers to be created with identical timestamp-based names.
+The proper solution: added `_cleanup_lock` to ensure only one thread can perform executor refresh at a time, maintaining the singleton pattern correctly.

 ---

 ## 29 July 2025